Aravindsuresh5235/project-delay-prediction-Aravind-Suresh/README.md

-# project-delay-prediction-Aravind-Suresh
+# Project Delay Prediction

+## 📌 Objective
+To develop a simple machine learning model to predict project delays using project management data, and suggest one mitigation strategy.

+## 📊 Dataset
-This project aims to predict project delays using project management data.
-It includes an end-to-end data analysis pipeline: from data cleaning and visualization to predictive modeling and mitigation strategy.
-The dataset contains fields such as planned vs. actual dates, resource allocation, and risk indicators.
+- A simulated dataset with planned vs. actual dates, resource allocation, and risk indicators.
+- File: `SAMPLE DATA.xlsx`

+## 🧹 Data Preparation
+- Cleaned missing values
+- Converted date fields into duration
+- Encoded categorical variables

+## 📈 Exploratory Data Analysis (EDA)
+- Visualized delay distributions and key feature relationships using bar plots and scatter plots.

+## 🤖 Model
+- Logistic Regression to predict delay (yes/no)
+- Evaluated using Accuracy & AUC score

+## ✅ Mitigation Strategy
+- Increase resource allocation if risk score exceeds a defined threshold.

+## 🔄 What-if Analysis
+- Used interactive parameter tuning to visualize impact of resource adjustment on delay prediction.

-## Objective
+## 📁 Files
-To predict project delays using simulated project management data.
+- `Project_Delay_Prediction-Aravind-Suresh.ipynb`: Full analysis and model
+- `SAMPLE DATA.xlsx`: Input dataset

-## How to Run:
+## ▶️ How to Run
-Clone this repository or download the ZIP file.
+1. Clone this repository

-Open the Jupyter Notebook in a local environment.
+2. Open the notebook in JupyterLab or VSCode

-Make sure the following Python libraries are installed:

-pandas

-numpy

-matplotlib

-seaborn

-scikit-learn

-Run the notebook cells sequentially.
+3. Run cells in order

-##  Insights:
-Visualization shows how resource allocation and risk levels relate to project delays.

-Logistic regression is used to predict delay likelihood.

-A strategy is suggested to increase resources when the risk exceeds a threshold.